choderalab/software-development/PYTHON_CODING.md

   2. Implement only the code that makes you pass the test.
   3. Clean up your code (refactor, update docs, etc.) and repeat.

-  Several Python tools (pytest, nose2, unittest), allow you to easily run tests automatically.
-This will lower the chances of introducing regressions when you modify your code.
+  Several Python tools ([pytest](http://doc.pytest.org/en/latest/), [nose2](http://nose2.readthedocs.io/en/latest/), [unittest](https://docs.python.org/3/library/unittest.html)), allow you to easily run tests automatically.
+This will lower the chance of introducing regressions when you modify your code.
 See this [tutorial on testing]() for more information, and to get started.

+### Easily avoidable common mistakes
 - **Do not compare floats for equality.** Because computers represent real numbers in binary with finite precision, you can obtain unexpected results.
 For example, `0.1` has a periodic binary representation, and it cannot be expressed by a finite number of bits.

    ```python